PythonAberdeen/user_group/README.md

 Given a list of website URLs, and a word (say `coding`) can you find which website is mentions the work the most?

+What about a list of multiple words to search for?

 ## Level 3 - Pascalian Puzzle

 ### Problem